 As we enter another year, updating our marketing for emerging trends must take precedence.
 Today I will be looking at where to place your funnels to take advantage of both the best paid and organic search channels.

 How many lead avenues do you need and where are your best opportunities?
-How do you adjust to the 2019 marketing landscape when modern consumer behavior is constantly changing?
+How do you adjust to the current marketing landscape when modern consumer behavior is constantly changing?
 Let's dive in.

 How Many Is too Many Channels?